 Further pieces of legislation covering the environmental risks posed by work in contained facilities with GM plants and animals are:

-The Department for Environment Food and Rural Affairs (DEFRA) is responsible for deliberate releases of genetically modified organisms GMOs.
+The Department for Environment Food and Rural Affairs (DEFRA) is responsible for deliberate releases of genetically modified organisms GMOs in England.
+Scottish and Welsh Governments are responsible for deliberate releases of GMOs in Scotland and Wales respectively.
 Further guidance can be obtained from the DEFRA website.

 Legislation intended to enhance the security of certain pathogens and toxins held within the UK is also relevant to work with GMOs.
 This legislation can be found in the text of Part 7 and Schedule 5 of the Anti Terrorism Crime and Security Act 2001 and the Security of Pathogens and Toxins (Exceptions to Dangerous Substances) Regulations 2002.
 The current full list of pathogens and toxins contained within Schedule 5, and guidance notes are available from the National Counter Terrorism and Security Office.